GLOBAL MARKETS-Stocks, sterling rise on long-awaited Brexit deal

 Wall Street rose as upbeat earnings from Netflix and Morgan Stanley affirmed a strong start to the U.S. reporting season, while the dollar fell against the euro as the common currency got a lift on the long-awaited Brexit deal.
-But the Irish border riddle remained a sticking point for Northern Ireland's Democratic Unionist Party (DUP), which withheld its backing and created doubt among investors.
+But the Irish border riddle remained a Brexit sticking point for Northern Ireland's Democratic Unionist Party (DUP), which withheld its backing for the deal with the EU and created doubt among investors.

 Shares in domestically focused British companies and Irish firms, which have been seen as a barometer on Brexit sentiment, also gave up initial gains.
 London's benchmark FTSE index closed up 0.2% and the broad-market pan-European STOXX 600 fell 0.1%, while the FTSEurofirst index of leading regional European shares slid 0.12%.